-The most basic of necessities is to have your maintained well.
-Get it serviced properly; don’t skimp on replacing parts that show above average levels of wear and tear.
-This will help reduce chances of the vehicle breaking down.
+The most basic of necessities is to have your car maintained well.
+Get it serviced regularly and don’t skimp on replacing parts that show above average levels of wear and tear.
+This will help reduce chances of a vehicle breakdown.

-Use lukewarm water to clean all the windows, the wing mirrors, all the light units (headlamps, tail-lamps, fog lamps, etc.) to ensure good visibility.
-Do not use hot water as the difference in temperature may cause glass to crack.
-In areas where snow is common, remove any snow on the roof so that it doesn’t fall and obstruct the view while driving.
+Use lukewarm water to clean all the windows, wing mirrors, all light units (headlights, tail-lights, fog lamps, and others) to ensure good visibility.
+Do not use hot water, as the difference in temperature may cause glass to crack.
+In areas where snowfall is common, remove any snow that may have accumulated on the roof, so that it doesn’t slide onto the windscreen and obstruct the view while driving.

-All the lights, from the headlamps and tail-lamps to the indicators and cabin light, should be in proper working condition.
-The AC unit should also be working well in order to keep the cabin at an acceptable temperature.
-The heater could be vital in keeping you warm in case the car breaks down.
-The wipers should also be checked; blades changed if necessary and the motor serviced in order to keep the windscreen free of snow or debris.
+All the lights – both outside and inside the car – should be kept working normally.
+To keep the cabin at an acceptable temperature, the climate control system should function well.
+The wipers blades should be changed if necessary and its motor serviced to keep the windscreen free of snow or debris.
 An addendum to keeping your wipers working is to have a full tank of the correct mixture of water and washer fluid.

 Inspect the engine

 Cold weather can affect battery performance and create problems while starting the engine.
 Replace the battery if it is old and get all the cables and leads checked.
-The type of engine oil and coolant should also be checked and changed if required as lower temperatures could gum up fluids.
+The engine oil and coolant should also be checked and changed if required, as lower temperatures could gum up fluids.

-Stopping distances can be significantly affected in wet or snowy weather.
-Have the brakes cleaned and serviced.
+Stopping distances can be adversely affected in wet or snowy conditions, so have the brakes cleaned and serviced.
 Check and replace the brake pads if required and clean and grease the brake calipers if needed.

 Monitor the tyres

-Besides making sure that your tyres are in good condition (adequate tread, no cuts or bubbles), make sure your tyres are inflated correctly.
-An overinflated tyre increases the chances of skidding when driving in slippery conditions, while an underinflated one won’t provide adequate grip either.
-Upgrade to winter tyres or use snow chains only if required, otherwise you could unnecessarily damage road surfaces.
-Practice fitting these on the tyres so that you aren’t left guessing when if you need to use them.
+Besides making sure that your tyres are in good condition (with adequate tread and no cuts or bubbles), make sure they are inflated correctly.
+An overinflated tyre increases the chances of skidding when driving in slippery conditions, while an underinflated one won’t provide adequate grip.
+Consider an upgrade to winter tyres or snow tyres, or even the use of snow chains; practice fitting these on the tyres so that you don’t get flustered trying to do it when you really need to use them.

 In case the car does skid on a bad patch, the first thing to do is stay calm and look at where you want to go.
 Then, steer in the direction of the skid; for example, when the rear end steps out towards the right, turn the steering towards the right to straighten the car.

 Cold weather also creates fog and driving through it requires adjustments as well.
-Reduce speeds and use the headlamps and fog lamps as visibility is significantly lower.
-Keep a good gap between you and the vehicle in the front so that there is a buffer in case of a sudden stop.
+Reduce speeds and use the fog lamps and the low beam of your headlight, as using high beam will create a lot of reflection on the fog and will only serve to strain your eyes.
+Remember to keep a good gap between you and the vehicle in front so that there is a buffer in case of a sudden stop.

 On an already slippery road, driving downhill requires one to keep a steady slow speed.
-Do not ride the brakes; instead use them sparingly and use engine braking to keep speed in control.
-Braking excessively or constantly feathering the brake pedal can cause the braking mechanism to overheat and fail.
-Keep the revs low and stay in the lowest gear possible.
+Do not ride the brakes, instead use them sparingly and use engine braking to keep speed in control.
+In a manual, this can be done using a lower gear, and it can also be done in some automatics that have manual control.
+Otherwise there are also modes available that will prevent the auto gearbox from upshifting.
+Braking excessively or constantly feathering the brake pedal can cause the mechanism to overheat and fail.

 Sometimes, there is no escaping a mishap.
-Mother nature may just be in a mood or your car may suddenly break down due to an unforeseen issue.
-This is why it is recommended some essentials be kept and prepped in the vehicle in case the worst happens.
+Mother nature may just be in a bad mood or your car may suddenly break down due to an unforeseen issue.
+Therefore, it is recommended that some essentials be kept in the vehicle, in case the worst happens.